tedneward/Azgaarnoth/Creatures/Spirit.md

 >- **Languages** understands the languages you speak
 >- **Challenge** —
 >___
->***Heated Body (Metal Only).***.
-A creature that touches the construct or hits it with a melee attack while within 5 feet of it takes 1d10 fire damage.
+>***Heated Body (Metal Only).*** A creature that touches the construct or hits it with a melee attack while within 5 feet of it takes 1d10 fire damage.
 >
->***Stony Lethargy (Stone Only).***.
-When a creature the construct can see starts its turn within 10 feet of the construct, the construct can force it to make a Wisdom saving throw against caster's spell save DC.
-On a failed save, the target can’t use reactions and its speed is halved until the start of its next turn.
+>***Stony Lethargy (Stone Only).*** When a creature the construct can see starts its turn within 10 feet of the construct, the construct can force it to make a Wisdom saving throw against caster's spell save DC.
+On a failed save, the target can't use reactions and its speed is halved until the start of its next turn.
 >
 >#### Actions
->***Multiattack.***.
-The construct makes a number of attacks equal to half this spell’s level (rounded down).
+>***Multiattack.*** The construct makes a number of attacks equal to half this spell's level (rounded down).
 >
->***Slam.***.
-Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
-Hit: 1d8 + 4 + the spell’s level bludgeoning damage.
+>***Slam.*** Melee Weapon Attack: caster's spell attack modifier to hit, reach 5 ft., one target.
+Hit: 1d8 + 4 + the spell's level bludgeoning damage.
 >
 >#### Reactions
 >
->***Berserk Lashing (Clay Only).***.
-When the construct takes damage, it makes a slam attack against a random creature within 5 feet of it.
+>***Berserk Lashing (Clay Only).*** When the construct takes damage, it makes a slam attack against a random creature within 5 feet of it.
 If no creature is within reach, the construct moves up to half its speed toward an enemy it can see, without provoking opportunity attacks.
 >

 ---